robiningelbrecht/cube-scramble/README.md

 ### Standard cube

-Generate scrambles for cubes sizing from 2 to 21.
 The `RandomScramble` factory generates scrambles that are WCA compliant (in size).

 ```php
 $scramble = RandomScramble::twoByTwo();